 - Applications and all required materials must be submitted in a timely manner prior to the end of the registration period to allow sufficient time for processing.

-- You must submit the following items to the UW Colleges Office of Distance Education, 34 Schroeder Ct., Suite 200, Madison, WI 53711-2525, to complete your application:
+- Submit the following items to the UW Colleges Office of Distance Education, 34 Schroeder Ct., Suite 200, Madison, WI 53711-2525, to complete your application:

 - A non refundable $44 application fee must accompany the application of prospective freshmen and transfer students from schools outside the UW Colleges.
 This fee can be paid by credit card after completing the online application or by mailing a check or money order to the Office of Distance Education.